Amy Aquino

 Amy Aquino McCoy (born March 20, 1957) is an American television, film, and stage actress.
-The graduate of Harvard and Yale universities has appeared in television series such as Brooklyn Bridge, ER, and Being Human, and was nominated for a Screen Actors Guild Award for her role in Picket Fences.
+She has appeared in television series such as Brooklyn Bridge, ER, and Being Human, and was nominated for a Screen Actors Guild Award for her role in Picket Fences.
 She was co-secretary/treasurer of the SAG-AFTRA until August 2015 and starred in the television series Bosch as Lt.
 Grace Billets.

 Early life and education

 Aquino was born in Teaneck, New Jersey.
+As of the late 1980s, her parents, Adele Frances Mesiti Aquino and Salvatore Aquino, lived in Carolina Beach, North Carolina, acting in bit and extra roles for production shot in the nearby town of Wilmington, such as From the Hip (1987), Date with an Angel (1987) and Windmills of the Gods (1988).
 She first acted in junior high school productions.
 At Harvard University, she majored in biology.
 In her final year, she realized she was spending more time acting than studying and so left to travel to New York to take acting classes, while working at a law firm.
 She stayed there for three years without landing any acting jobs, then traveled to Minneapolis, where she gained her first roles.
 In 1986, after two years of rejections, she enrolled at Yale University School of Drama, where she studied three years.